getsentry/sentry-docs/src/collections/_documentation/accounts/quotas/manage-event-stream-guide.md

 1. Shape your event stream to make it actionable and meaningful.
 2. Reserve those real-time notifications for errors that actually break your code.
-3. Manage your quotas if you're on an event-quota based plan, since too much noise may drain your quota.
+3. Manage your quotas if you're on an event-quota based plan.

 ## 1. SDK Filtering: beforeSend